 What is this CV really telling you?
-Our guide to reading CVs
+How to smartread CVs

 A few weeks ago, we published a general guide for screening through Microsoft Dynamics CVs efficiently.
 Today, we want to tell you more about reading CVs in depth – or more specifically, about how to read between the lines of a CV.

 Reading CVs in depth – what does it entail?

 There is a lot that goes into making the decision of hiring a new employee.
 As an employer, you need to ask yourself many essential questions about each candidate: do they have the right education for the role?
 The right skills?
 The right experience?
 Do they have the right personality to be a good fit in your team?
 Will they be able to learn and adjust as your business grows?
 Will they be a reliable team member?

 There will always be a certain amount of uncertainty when hiring a new person.
 However, there are ways you can reduce this uncertainty by setting up a careful screening process and making the most of the information you are provided during it.
 This starts with properly reading CVs.
 The below list will help you to spot some very useful clues during your CV screening process.

 1 – The formatting – how much does it matter?

 The formatting of a CV is important – but not necessarily in the way you think.
 The amount of thought and skill that went into designing the resume you are holding can tell you a lot about a candidate’s strengths and weaknesses – which doesn’t mean that a badly formatted CV is always a bad thing.

 Before analysing the formatting, ask yourself: what soft skills are really important to the role you are hiring for?
 Do you need somebody with good design skills?
 Somebody who knows how to use Microsoft Office?
 Someone who is well-organised?
 Someone who is good at communicating information clearly and simply?